Your stories

 Rhys

 Rhys Nazareth is a fun loving 21-year-old with a sharp sense of humour and a knack for solving word puzzles.
-He has many other loves including painting, cooking, watching Marvel movies and barracking for his beloved West Coast Eagles.
 In addition to his personal pursuits, Rhys has also partnered with Rocky Bay in Joondalup to ready himself for the workforce with the mentorship of our Stages Toward Employment Pathways team.

 READ STORY